modelia/tracea/README.md

 Implementation decisions and details can be found in the [`report`](https://github.com/modelia/tracea-reports/blob/main/Tracea_Deliverable_5_CEA.pdf) (CEA private).
 _(Note that the period has seen the publication of two papers.
 They can be found in the eponym folder.)_

+### 6. `Topology and complexity of Papyrus DSL creation projects -- A semi-automated analysis based on traceability`

+The sixth deliverable contains a tool suite to analysis the complexity of Papyrus DSL creation projects.
+In particular, three main components have been added to Tracea:

+* [`Orchestrus`](https://github.com/modelia/tracea/tree/master/6-traceaml-for-papyrus/orchestrus) A tool for the extraction of trace for complexity analysis
+* [`TraceaD3`](https://github.com/modelia/tracea/tree/master/6-traceaml-for-papyrus/tracead3) A visualizer for TraceaML instances
+* [`Data`](https://github.com/modelia/tracea/tree/master/6-traceaml-for-papyrus/data) A sample data set extracted automatically from the GlossaryML project

 ## Software artefacts